 The Best Camping Cancellation Apps

 There are lots of camping cancellation apps on the market right now.
-Some, like Arvie and RVSpot Drop, are aimed only at RVers and focus on private RV parks.
+Some, like Arvie, are aimed only at RVers and focus on private RV parks.
 Campsite Assist, Campflare, and Campsite Notifier all scan American National Parks, State Parks, and forest service campgrounds.
 (However, each app has a slightly different list of parks they scan.

 So far, only Campnab and Schnerp work in Canada.
 Since I’m Canadian, I’m going to focus on these two apps.
 Below you’ll find a head-to-head comparison of Campnab vs. Schnerp.
-I’ve been using both of these apps for a couple of months and have run lots of different searches through them to see what kind of results I get.
+I’ve been using both of these apps for nearly a year and have run lots of different searches through them to see what kind of results I get.
 Read on for the full review.

 Campnab vs. Schnerp – What Campgrounds Do They Cover?